Kediri kingdom: Reigns of Kediri kings

-followed by Aryyeçwara/Aryesvara (reigned 1171-1181), who uses Ganesha the elephant-headed god as Lanchana of his kingdom. and became the (royal seal) of his reign and the Kingdom of Kadiri as stated in the inscription.
+followed by Çri Aryyeçwara/Aryyesvara (1171–1181), who used Ganesha the elephant-headed god as Lanchana of his kingdom. and became the (royal seal) of his reign and the Kingdom of Kadiri as stated in the inscription.

-The next monarch was king Gandra his formal stylised name was Çri maharaja çri Kroncarryadipa Handabhuwanapalaka Parakramanindita Digjayottunggadewanama çri Gandra.
+The next monarch was King Gandra his formal stylised name was Çri maharaja çri Kroncarryadipa Handabhuwanapalaka Parakramanindita Digjayottunggadewanama çri Gandra.
 An inscription (dated 1181) from his reign documents the beginning of the adoption of animal names for important officials, such as Kbo Salawah, Menjangan Puguh, Lembu Agra, Gajah Kuning, and Macan Putih.
 Among these highly ranked officials mentioned in the inscription, there is a title Senapati Sarwwajala, or laksmana, a title reserved for navy generals, which means that Kediri had a navy during his reign.

-The eighth king was Kameçvara.
+The eighth king was Kameçvara (Kameswara).
 His formal stylised name was Çri Maharaja Rake Sirikan çri Kameçvara Sakalabhuwanatustikarana Sarwaniwaryyawiryya Parakrama Digjayottunggadewa.
-He uses the (winged shell) as his royal seal under the name Kamecwaralancana.
+He uses the (winged shell) as his royal seal under the name Kamecwaralanchana.
 During his reign, Mpu Dharmaja wrote Smaradhana, in which the king was adored as the incarnation of Kamajaya, the god of love, and his capital city Dahana was admired throughout the known world.
-Kameçvara's wife, Çri Kirana, was celebrated as the incarnation of Kamaratih, goddess of love and passion.
-The tales of this story, known as Panji cycle, spread throughout Southeast Asia as far as Siam.
+Kameçvara's wife, Çri Kirana, was celebrated as the incarnation of Kamaratih, the goddess of love and passion.
+The tales of this story, known as the Panji cycle, spread throughout Southeast Asia as far as Siam.

-The last king of Kediri was Kritajaya/Kertajaya (1194–1222), King Çrngga or Kritajaya ruled Kediri, with the official name Çri maharaja çri Sarwweçwara Triwikramawataranindita Çrngga lancana Digwijayottunggadewa.
-He used a Crnggalancana picture of (Cangkha) flanked by two horns and continued with the words "Krtajaya" above.
-The presence of a dominant horns makes this badge called Crnggalancana or horned badge.
-In 1222 he was forced to surrender his throne to Ken Arok and so lost the sovereignty of his kingdom to the new kingdom of Singhasari.
+The last king of Kediri was Kritajaya/Kertajaya (1194–1222), King Çrngga or Kritajaya ruled Kediri, with the official name Çri maharaja çri Sarwweçwara Triwikramawataranindita Çrngga lanchana Digwijayottunggadewa.
+He used a Crnggalanchana picture of (Cangkha) flanked by two horns and continued with the words "Krtajaya" above.
+The presence of dominant horns makes this badge called Crnggalancana or horned badge.
+In 1222, he was forced to surrender his throne to Ken Arok and so lost the sovereignty of his kingdom to the new kingdom of Singhasari.
 This was the result of his defeat at the battle of Ganter.
-This event marked the end of Kediri era, and the beginning of the Singhasari era.
+This event marked the end of the Kediri era, and the beginning of the Singhasari era.